YiLu0259/Yi-Lu-academic/content/event/gsa2020-culture-age-and-self-continuity-old-chinese-showed-lower-continuity-with-their-past-and-future-self-than-americans/index.md

 ---
-title: "[GSA2020] Culture, Age and Self-Continuity Old Chinese Showed Lower Continuity with Their Past and Future Self than Americans"
+title: "[GSA 2020] Culture, Age and Self-Continuity Old Chinese Showed Lower Continuity with Their Past and Future Self than Americans"
 abstract: >
   We found in both countries, self-continuity decreased with temporal distance